isomerpages/govtech-stp/_travel-and-health-control-measures/05a-FAQ.md

 ## Stay Home Notice (SHN) and Dedicated SHN Facility

+#### 1. Am I required to serve a Stay-Home Notice (SHN)?
+How long is the SHN?

+Each Safe Travel Lane will have different requirements for SHN or have no SHN requirement.
+Please refer to the requirements of each Safe Travel Lane via the arrival overview page [here](https://safetravel.ica.gov.sg/arriving/overview), or via the Safe Travel navigation bar at the top of the SafeTravel website.

-#### 1. Can I choose to serve my Stay-Home Notice (SHN) at a dedicated SHN facility if I do not have a suitable place of residence?
+#### 2. Can I choose to serve my Stay-Home Notice (SHN) at a dedicated SHN facility if I do not have a suitable place of residence?

 **Singapore Citizens/ Permanent Residents**